 But if you manage to grow fast and strong enough within the organization you’ll get a chance to influence the end product.
 So that you didn’t have to lie and pretend that much about it.

 Important thing about an online marketer’s job is that you will need to know your product or service really good.
 Better than most in the company.
 And not only your product or service, but also all of your competitors’.

 Also, you need to be extra careful when choosing who you work for.

 Cause see, no one associates a coder or a tester with the company they work for.
 But if you’re the guy promoting a business – people will feel like you’re the one responsible for PR fuckups of the CEO, bad product, bad customer service, etc.

 And they will be partly correct.
 Since it was you who convinced them that you’re not selling crap.

 I might be a tad too dramatic.
 But you will feel all these things.
 A little more or a little less.
 Depending on the kind of person you are.

-I strongly advise to google around and read about the company you plan to work for.
+I strongly advice to google around and read about the company you plan to work for.
 As much as you can.
-But don’t fall for the cliche stuff like “corporate culture”, “innovative next-gen product”, “family-like atmosphere”.
+But don’t fall for the cliche stuff like “corporate culture”, “innovative next gen product”, “family-like atmosphere”.
 Read real reviews from real employees and clients.

 Then read about the position you’re applying for.
 What these people do, what are the pros and cons.
 You can even get in touch with me if you really want to 🙂

-Other than that, if you’re still at the beginning of your career – why not try yourself in marketing.
+Other than that, if you’re still in the beginning of your career – why not try yourself in marketing.